How to Hide Wood Grain When Painting

 But if you use a shellac primer after the spackling, it won’t react with the spackling and make it sink in.
 This will make the wood grain less visible.

-Brushing on paint after filling wood grain
+Brushing on paint after filling wood grain and priming

 When you spray, the paint never gets all the way into the wood grain, so you’re left with black spots where the wood grain isn’t filled in.
+If you’re painting with a dark color, it’s not as noticeable, but when you use a light paint color, the wood grain really stands out.

-Wood grain showing through sprayed on paint
+Wood grain showing through sprayed on white paint

+When you brush or roll the paint on, the paint gets pushed into the wood grain, filling the wood grain with paint.
 But, after that first coat is on, you can sand down the brush or roller marks if they bother you, and you can spray the paint on for a brush stroke free finish!

 Watch the process of filling in wood grain here: